francisrstokes/arcsecond/Readme.md

 ## Name

-The name is also derrived from parsec, which in astronomical terms is an ["astronomical unit [that] subtends an angle of one arcsecond"](https://en.wikipedia.org/wiki/Parsec).
+The name is also derived from parsec, which in astronomical terms is an ["astronomical unit [that] subtends an angle of one arcsecond"](https://en.wikipedia.org/wiki/Parsec).